If you feel like contributing there are a couple of ways to do this

 - You can through Damned good arguments try to get a domain into the WhiteList

-The workflow is a bit clumsy, but the most reliable and simple.
+The workflow is a bit clumsy, but yet the most reliable and simple.

-- You add an issue, and describing your submission.
+- You add an maniphest describing your submission.
+Pick the issue template that fits your mission best.

-- You then open a MR (Merge Request) where you'll add you contribution
+- Then open a Merge Request (MR) where you'll add you contribution

-- Add MR_ID and Issue_ID and the domain_name in the commit message
+- Add full URI of the Issue and the domain_name in the commit message, as per the example below.

 The simplest idea is often the most safe, and this is the very reason for this workflow.
-It is also giving the project a searchable database for added domains and the comment, by which we can't add in other ways, as all the lists needs to be raw data; from which other scripts easily can work with, without first have to run several cleanup processes.
+It is also giving the project a searchable database for added domains and it's comments, by which we can't add in other logically ways.

 We require all submissions to be signed with a valid GPG key.